mitsuhiko/minijinja/examples/hello/README.md

 # hello

-A simple example of how to render a single template from a string and render it with a custom struct as context.
+A simple example of how to render a single template from a string:

 ```console
 $ cargo run